chase-moskal/xiome/scratchpad.md

 ## todo

-- [ ] implement my-avatar component (just silhouette for now)
-- [ ] determine true value of implementing api-served token page?
-- [ ] add script tags to xiome-config code snippets
+- [ ] theory: advanced privileges and claims
+  - bans, and premium, which have an expiry
+  - stats like joinedDate
-- [ ] port profile editing components
+- [ ] port all metalshop features
-- [ ] full suite local test
-- [ ] linode server alpha (site alpha warning banner, restrict to localhost)
-- [ ] plan orchestration
+- [ ] separate platform repo and establish orchestration and ci/cd

 ## permissions explained